Sim4IA-Bench: A User Simulation Benchmark Suite for Next Query and Utterance Prediction: Dataset

 \subsection{Task Descriptions and Dataset Contents}

 We provide session-based datasets for the Sim4IA Micro-Shared Task~\cite{DBLP:conf/sigir/SchaerKB0K25}, designed to support the evaluation and development of user simulators in interactive IR.
 The resources include two sets of data corresponding to the two task variants: Task A (interactive IR simulation) and Task B (conversational session simulation).
 Each task has a training set of 45 sessions and a test set of 35 sessions.
 The test sets differ from the training sets in that the final query of each session is withheld, allowing participants to evaluate simulator predictions without overfitting.
 In all tasks ten next queries or utterances are to be predicted.
+For a concise overview of the two tasks and their respective workflows, see~\autoref{fig:task_desc}.